lbm364dl/blog/_posts/2025-03-16-chinese-characters-can-speak.md

 _No, no, no, I'm not an expert in Old Chinese_.
 I just though you would like to see the transcriptions yourself
 ([see this phonetic series table](https://en.wiktionary.org/wiki/%E4%B9%9F#Chinese)).
-I guess we can trust phonologists on this one.
+Unless we happen to be linguists ourselves, trained in the recognition of sound evolutions, this can just be a pain, but the only workaround is to acknowledge that these characters have nowadays multiple voices, and we should take all of them into account.
+In the end, I guess we should just trust phonologists on this one.

 It was never my intention to make you think that learning and understanding Chinese characters is _easy_.
-Again, I still remember many years ago when I would immerse myself into playful stories, crafty mnemonics, with the sole purpose of getting my brain to remember a bit of these Japanese characters, which for some reason Japanese people thought it was a good idea to borrow them from the Chinese hundreds of years ago.
-Although at some point I quit Heisig's method out of pure boredom.
+Again, I still remember many years ago when I would immerse myself in playful stories, crafty mnemonics, with the sole purpose of getting my brain to remember a bit of these Japanese characters, which for some reason the Japanese thought it was a good idea to borrow from the Chinese hundreds of years ago.
+But at some point, I quit Heisig's method out of pure boredom.
 I just wanted to _read_.
-I started changing my strategy when I met etymology, _real_ etymology.
-Although there were still some parts of the puzzle that I couldn't put together at times, overall the process of understanding the characters felt gradually simpler.
-I was really starting to hear the characters' voices up to the point that they started feeling like a real alphabet, not much different than a Latin alphabet (_ok, ok, just a few thousand more symbols_), a millenial script system that initially stood on pictographic roots but eventually grew systematically out of the need to represent abstract and complex concepts that would otherwise prove imposible without stealing some voices from here or there, recycling some characters all over again, building their own monumental _hyeroglyphs_, without expecting westerners to ever think of them as magical beings.
+I started changing my strategy when I met etymology—_real_ etymology.
+Although there were still some parts of the puzzle that I couldn't put together at times, overall, the process of understanding the characters became increasingly clear.
+I was really starting to hear (and enjoy) the characters' voices up to the point that they would end up feeling like a real alphabet—not much different from a Latin alphabet (_ok, ok, just a few thousand more symbols_), but still a millenial script system that initially built itself on the pretense of pictographic roots yet eventually kept growing systematically out of the need to represent abstract and complex concepts that would otherwise prove impossible without stealing some voices from here or there, recycling some characters all over again, building their own monumental _hyeroglyphs_, inducing false fantasies in the marveled Westerners whose eyes dream of _intellectual paintings_, _metaphysical and ideal pictorial algebras of the sciences and arts_[^6], but still, down to its core, just another way to convey the power and beauty of language.

-Do meaning stories and mnemonics work for you?
-Do you enjoy building your own?
-Keep going!
-Enjoy the journey.
-I just hope you learned to appreciate the characters' voices a tiny bit.

 ## Bonus: Character etymology resources